yashokuu/blockAccess/Readme.md

 ## Features
 - Detects the client's country based on their IP address.
 - Identifies if the client is using a VPN or proxy.
-- Implements access restriction logic based on country and VPN usage.
+- Implements flexible access control logic using a configuration file (`access.txt`).
 - Provides user-friendly error messages in case of failures.

 ---